hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

     However, the decision to model arbitrageurs as finite-horizon CRRA investors neglects the role of management fees, which are often collected by arbitrageurs.
-To capture this feature, we also consider the Epstein-Zin model specialized to the case of a unit elasticity of inter-temporal substitution.
-In this case the agent's consumption to wealth ratio is constant, which we exploit as a model of a flat management fee, collected (and consumed) as a continuous stream rather than as a lump-sum payment.
+To capture this feature, the authors also consider the Epstein-Zin model specialized to the case of a unit elasticity of inter-temporal substitution.
+In this case the agent's consumption to wealth ratio is constant, which can be exploited as a model of a flat management fee, collected (and consumed) as a continuous stream rather than as a lump-sum payment.

 Spread Construction
 *******************

-To construct the spread for the portfolio, firstly we calculate the total return index for each asset :math:`i` in the spread.
+To construct the spread for the portfolio, firstly the authors calculated the total return index for each asset :math:`i` in the spread.

 .. math::
     P_{i, t}=\left(\frac{1}{P_{i, 1}}\right) \cdot\left(P_{i, 1} \cdot \prod_{j=1}^{t-1}\left(1+R_{i, j+1}\right)\right)